Arepo/Rule-the-Skies--Makers-week-3-challenge-/README.md

 I was just getting to grips with OOP at the time, so while I was (at the time) quite pleased with the code, I didn't really know how to tie it together - so the trigger for the whole thing is a messy bunch of untested code.

+### Instructions

-To see it operating in all its glory, download and run lib/grand_finale.rb
+To see it operating in all its glory, download and from the root file, just run lib/grand_finale.rb